LordSurya777/lab3/README.md

-This is a static website for a Campus Event Management System
+This is a static website for a Campus Event Management System.